 - We have a code of conduct policy for our teachers and improvisers designed to support women in improv.

-Check out exact dates at our comedy club page.
+Check out dates for upcoming shows at our comedy club page.

 Alison Goldie (Hoopla Teacher):

 “I started taking improvisation classes when I was 26 years old, having already been a performer on the comedy circuit for a few years in a double-act called The Wild Girls.
 Myself and my mate Kath wrote and and performed comedy sketches and songs but improv was a whole new world to me, and I dived in with enthusiasm.
 I soon became involved in Theatresports which was just starting in London and was taught by the illustrious likes of Phelim McDermott and Lee Simpson (now Improbable Theatre).